John Erskine, Earl of Mar (1675–1732): Exile and contemporary legacy

-In 1717, while James Stuart was in Italy, John Erskine, Duke of Mar, spent several months in Paris to meet with his wife and discuss their strained financial situation.
-During this time, Mar visited Lord Stair, the British Ambassador, and was rumored to have sought a pardon.
+In 1717, while James Stuart was in Italy, Erskine spent several months in Paris with his wife and discussed their strained financial situation.
+During this time, Mar visited John Dalrymple (Lord Stair), the British Ambassador to France, and was rumored to have sought a pardon.
 However, Stair's account suggests that Mar only hinted at the possibility of negotiations.
-This meeting coincided with Parliament's consideration of an Act of Indemnity, which Jacobites hoped would apply to those involved in the 1715 uprising.
-Mar likely inquired about the Act's potential coverage out of a desire to secure his financial future and reclaim his estates, rather than seeking reconciliation with King George.
+This meeting coincided with Parliament's consideration of an act of indemnity, which Jacobites hoped would apply to those involved in the 1715 uprising.
+There is speculation that Mar inquired about the Act's potential applicability to him out of a desire to secure his financial future and reclaim estates, rather than seeking political reconciliation with King George.

-Mar was offered an indemnity that would have allowed him to return to Britain.
-However, he promptly informed James Stuart of the offer and stated that he must refuse it.
-Mar explained that he could not, in good conscience, accept an individual indemnity unless a general indemnity was extended to all exiled Jacobites.
-He believed that accepting a personal pardon without broader amnesty for others would be disloyal to the cause.
+Mar was offered an indemnity that would have allowed him to return to Great Britain.
+However, he promptly informed James Stuart of his intent to refuse the offer.
+Mar explained that he could not, in good conscience, accept an individual indemnity unless a general indemnity was extended to all exiled Jacobites, believing that his accepting of a personal pardon without broader amnesty for others would be disloyal to their cause.

-Much of the criticism against Mar came from within the Jacobite movement, especially from Bishop Atterbury, a rival who accused him of treachery.
+Much of the criticism against Mar came from within the Jacobite movement, especially from Bishop Francis Atterbury, a rival who accused him of treachery.
 However, Mar had the support of some contemporaries who defended his loyalty to the Jacobite cause.
 The accusations against him were likely fueled by internal power struggles and misunderstandings rather than concrete evidence of betrayal.

-In 1721, Mar is claimed to have accepted a pension of £3,000 a year from George I. The following year, his name was mentioned in relation to the trial of Bishop Atterbury, with allegations of Mar's involvement in the bishop's betrayal.
-Bishop Atterbury suspected that Mar had betrayed him due to the belief that Mar was receiving an annual pension from the government.
-However, this suspicion was based on misinformation, as it has been disputed that Mar ever received such a pension, and he continued to live in unrelieved poverty.
-These claims remained unproven and could be characterized as speculative.
-Despite some controversies, Mar's role in these events underscores the complex nature of political alliances and strategies of the time.
-In 1724, the Pretender distanced himself from Mar, marking a new chapter in Mar's political journey.
+In 1721, Mar supposedly accepted an annual pension of £3,000 from King George I. The following year, his name was mentioned in relation to the trial of Bishop Atterbury, with allegations of Mar's involvement in the bishop's alleged betrayal.
+Bishop Atterbury suspected that Mar had double-crossed him due to the belief that Mar was receiving an annual pension from the government.
+However, this suspicion may have been based on misinformation, as it has been disputed that Mar ever received such a pension, and he continued to live in unrelieved poverty.
+These claims remained unproven in the present.